 Is Sour Cream healthy?

-Sour cream is a great product that consists of vitamins (A, B2, B5, B12, E, Folate, etc.), minerals (Calcium, Zink, Magnesium and other) and probiotics (1).
+Sour cream is a great product that offers a great range of nutrients like vitamins (A, B2, B5, B6, B12, E, Folate, etc.), minerals (Calcium, Zinc, Magnesium and others) and probiotic bacteria (1).

 What can you not eat on a keto diet?